BY LAWS 3/12/2019

 3. Must be at least 30 years old

-4. Must have attended at least 2 reunions in the last 4 years.
+4. Must have attended at least 2 reunions in the last 4 years must submit a written profile.

 Section 5.
 The Executive Committee shall fill a vacancy in the office of the National Chairperson and Vice Chairperson.